mike0180/mike0180/README.md

 I love working on projects and collaborating with others.

-You can Reach me through through email at mike_0180@hotmail.com
+You can reach me through through email at mike_0180@hotmail.com

 Thanks.